felicitia/FrUITeR/index.md

     **CMD**: `$ mkdir shared_volume`

 3. Run Event Extractor to convert Wish's test cases into `Wish.csv` using the **CMD** below.
-You only need to replace `{absolute path}`, which is the full absolute path to the directory that contains the 'shared_volume' folder you just created in step 2.
-You can simply use `$pwd` command to get the full absolute path of the current directory.
-If you want to know more about the parameters, check out this [reference](https://thenewstack.io/docker-basics-how-to-share-data-between-a-docker-container-and-host/).
+You only need to replace `{ABSOLUTE_PATH}`, which is the full absolute path to the directory that contains the 'shared_volume' folder you just created in step 2.
+You can simply use `$ pwd` command to get the  absolute path of the current directory.
+If you want to know more about the Docker parameters, check out this [reference](https://thenewstack.io/docker-basics-how-to-share-data-between-a-docker-container-and-host/).

-    **CMD**: `$ docker run -dit -P -v {absolute path}/shared_volume:/output/ felicitia/fruiter-eventextractor Wish.RepresentativeTests classes/ /output/`
+    **CMD**: `$ docker run -dit -P -v {ABSOLUTE_PATH}/shared_volume:/output/ felicitia/fruiter-eventextractor Wish.RepresentativeTests classes/ /output/`

 4. You should see `Wish.csv` in the 'shared_volume' folder you created in step 2.
 You can compare yours with our example [Wish.csv](https://github.com/felicitia/EventExtractor/blob/master/example_output/Wish.csv) to check the correctness.